-1. Importance to Measure and Report: Evidence and Performance Gap

-Extent to which the specific measure focus is evidence-based and important to making significant gains in healthcare quality where there is variation in or overall less-than-optimal performance.
+1. Importance to Measure and Report: Evidence and Performance Gap Extent to which the specific measure focus is evidence-based and important to making significant gains in healthcare quality where there is variation in or overall less-than-optimal performance.
 Measures must be judged to meet all subcriteria to pass this criterion and be evaluated against the remaining criteria.

-For outcome measures, use Algorithm 1 and rate as Pass No Pass
+1a.
+Evidence to Support the Measure Focus See Algorithm 1 and Table 2 for guidance on how to rate this subcriterion: High Moderate Low Insufficient OR For outcome measures, see Algorithm 1 for guidance on how to rate this subcriterion: Pass